Tricks of the Devil

 3. God is too kind to condemn good people trick

-This is one of the most shallow of the tricks.
+This is one of the most shallow of the tricks of the Devil.
 It carries a terrible presupposition about how God separates the sheep from the goats.
 Is it an arbitrary decision on His part that excludes men from bliss?

 Are unregenerate men condemned because Jesus was not kind enough to spare them?
 Heaven is shut against them by their unfitness for its holiness.
 A man must be born again.